This post is my effort to fill some time and lift my spirits as we all go through this weird turn of events together,

 On a boozy theme later I'm off to the Crown at Ashton for dinner, they do some great roasts and a very decent bottle of red, so if your've ever out that way pop in.

-I don't offer buy the local rag because its mostly full of nothing, but this week I thought I'd take alook at what they are reporting on, and to my surprise there was this article on Bradlaugh hall in bangalore.
+I don't often buy the local rag mostly because it's mostly full of nothing, but this week I thought I'd take a look at what they were reporting on, and to my surprise there was this article on Bradlaugh Hall in Bangalore.